21, Brown Street,

 Sheffield & The Cultural Industries Quarter

 Sheffield is my home city and I am delighted to have my studio located in Persistence Works, the award winning home of Yorkshire Artspace in the centre of the city’s cultural industries quarter.
 Our near neighbours include the independent Showroom cinema, the Workstation and Electric Village, both home to many small independent businesses, Site Gallery, Butcher Works, S1 and Bloc studios, Red Tape Studios, The Leadmill, a venue for live music and several Sheffield Hallam University buildings & their Student’s Union.
 This vibrant area is served by a number of excellent restaurants, cafes & bars and some proper traditional pubs.
 The Midland Railway Station, Transport Interchange and the ring road which connects the city centre to the A57 & M1 motorway are close by.
-All this is overlooked by Urban Splash’s wonderful redevelopment of Park Hill.
-A real hive of activity.
+All this is overlooked by Urban Splash’s wonderful and ongoing redevelopment of Park Hill.
+The whole area is a real hive of activity.

 From Then to Now